Term Schedule

 |

-The course is intended to provide students a basic understanding of sound design, audio recording, and working with sound for picture.
-The emphasis is on demonstrations and hands-on The course is intended to provide students a basic understanding of sound design, and working with sound for picture.
+The course is intended to provide students a basic understanding of SOUND DESIGN and working with sound for picture.
 The emphasis is on demonstrations and hands-on experience to enable students to gain a practical knowledge of sound and music production using computers.
-Topics include synthesizers & samplers; recording and editing with Pro Tools; sound effect creation; foley & automatic dialog replacement; basic soundtrack composition; and working to picture.
-Many techniques are explored employing software and hardware based sound creation tools throughout the course.
-Students will complete a major project at the conclusion of the course.
-Instructor’s permission required.
+Topics include synthesizers & samplers; recording and editing with Pro Tools and Logic Pro; sound effect creation; foley & automatic dialog replacement; basic soundtrack composition; and working to picture.
+Many techniques are explored, employing software and hardware-based sound creation tools throughout the course.
+Students will complete a major sound design assignment for their final project.

 |